Baseflow/byteplot/README.md

 # BytePlot CLI

-A Dart command-line tool for Flutter to make your life easier.
+A Dart CLI tool for creating Flutter projects, apply templates, generating BLoC's and more!

 ## Features